Utah Warriors Welcome Back Fan-Favorite Lance Williams as Storm Week Reinforcements Arrive

 Utah Warriors News Release

-SALT LAKE CITY, UT - The Utah Warriors today announced the return of a franchise legend and fan favorite: Lance Williams is back in red and black.
+The Utah Warriors announce the return of a franchise legend and fan favorite: Lance Williams is back in red and black.

-Williams, known for his explosive physicality, relentless motor, and deep roots in Utah rugby, rejoins the Warriors just in time for STORM WEEK- a brutal, unprecedented stretch of three matches in eight days, and seven in just 6 weeks.
+Williams, known for his explosive physicality, relentless motor, and deep roots in Utah rugby, rejoins the Warriors just in time for STORM WEEK-a brutal, unprecedented stretch of three matches in eight days, and seven in just 5 weeks.

 "It's great news for the Warriors to have Lance Williams, Warrior 19, return to the team," said Warriors Head Coach Greg Cooper.